 Here’s what this article will cover:

-In this article, you’ll see a breakdown of four different roles: Junior Sales Rep, Sales Rep, Sales Manager, and Designer.
+In this article, you’ll see a breakdown of three different roles: Sales Rep, Sales Manager, and Content manager.
 Here’s what to consider when building their roles:

 This is either a new hire to your company or a role that may need a bit more hand-holding.
 Limit their access to most of Proposify’s features and move them to a more robust role once they’ve been onboarded.
 Add more oversight to their activity by requiring approval before they can send a sales doc.